CakeJamble/Exception-Safe-Stack/README.md

 Is it Exception Safe and Exception Neutral?
 Yes.
 I inadvertently simplified the challenge further than expected by implementing this as a linked list, and using smart pointers, but I believe I passed the minimum threshold for this challenge.
 I have some more thoughts detailed in the following subsections.

 ## Default Construction
 The default constructor doesn't actually allocate any memory, so we don't need to worry about an `std::bad_alloc` being thrown here.
-In fact, the default constructor for an `std::unique_ptr` is `noexcept`, so it will call `std::terminate`.
+In fact, the default constructor for an `std::unique_ptr` is `noexcept`, so it will call `std::terminate` if an exception gets thrown here, somehow.

 ## Copy Construction & Copy Assignment
 Smart pointers really did some heavy lifting here.
 I immediately reached for `std::unique_ptr` because of this note from cppreference: